-days prior to the public hearing.
+first advertising and then conducting a public hearing.
+The advertisement must be published once in a newspaper with general circulation in the County at least seven days prior to the public hearing.
+The advertisement must state the governing body's intent to amend the budget and include a brief synopsis of the proposed amendment.
 After obtaining input from citizens at the public hearing, the Board of County Supervisors may then amend the budget by formal action.